Distribution-Valued Ricci Bounds for Metric Measure Spaces, Singular Time Changes, and Gradient Estimates for Neumann

 {\bf ii)} Assume that $\ell\in{\mathcal C}(X)$ is an interior lower bound for the curvature of $\partial Y$.
 Then for every $\epsilon>0$, the set $Y^0$ is locally geodesically convex in $(X,\d')$ for $\d'=e^{(\epsilon-\ell)\cdot V}\odot \d$ where $V=-\d(\,.\,,X\setminus Y)$. \end{thm}

-\begin{remark} The Convexification Theorem provides a method to make a given set convex by local changes of the geometry.
+\begin{remark} The Convexification Theorems \ref{1stConvThm} and \ref{2ndConvThm} provide a method to make a given set convex by local changes of the geometry.
 By construction of this transformed geometry, the given set will be ``as little convex as possible''.
 Indeed, in regions where the set already was convex, the set will be transformed into a less convex set. \end{remark}

 \begin{ex} Let $X=\R^n$ for $n\ge 2$, equipped with the Euclidean distance and the Lebesgue measure.
 If we apply the previous results to the complement of a ball, say $Y=\R^n\setminus \B_r(z)$, then we see that $Y$ (as well as $Y^0$) will be locally geodesically convex in $(\R^n,e^{(1+\epsilon)\psi}\odot \d)$ for any $\epsilon>0$ where